Taylor-CCB-Group/MDV/README.md

 ![logo](images/mdv_logo.png)

-Multi Dimensional Viewer (MDV) is web based application for analyzing, annotating and sharing multi-dimensional data from different modalities.
-It is inspired by [dc charts](https://dc-js.github.io/dc.js/) and [crossfilter](https://square.github.io/crossfilter/), but is performant with over 10 million data items due to the use of web workers, shared array buffers and native arrays.
+The Multi-Dimensional Viewer (MDV) is a web-based application designed to help users analyse, annotate, and share multi-dimensional data from various sources (e.g., biological, statistical, etc.).
+MDV supports fast, interactive analysis even with large datasets (up to 10 million data items), thanks to its use of web workers, shared array buffers, and native arrays.
 &nbsp;

 ![summary](images/summary.png)